-By Thomas C. Gallagher, Minneapolis drug lawyer
+A legal guide, by Thomas C. Gallagher, Minneapolis drug lawyer

 Drug laws in Minnesota include statutes criminalizing possession and sale of some drugs.

-A crime is intentional conduct, prohibited by statute, with a specific penalty.
+And a crime is intentional conduct, prohibited by statute, with a specific penalty.

-Law enforcement officials have discretion whether, when or who to enforce the laws against.
+But law enforcement officials have discretion whether, when or who to enforce the laws against.